 Bodybuilding as a lifestyle has more to do with the majority of people who simply want to increase their fitness level and build a better body.
-Bodybuilding; is a tool that lies under the umbrella of weight training.
+Bodybuilding; is a training method often unique to each athlete that sits under the umbrella of weight training.

 Put in simpler terms: whether you use free weights, machines, resistance bands, lift rocks, cement blocks or bricks it doesn’t matter; muscle strength and bone density are built simply: by increasing resistance, which by definition is: increasing resistance to gravity.

 What is bodybuilding as a lifestyle?
 This more or less is up to each individual.
 Bodybuilding is not a team sport, you’re on your own; it is deeply personal and success in it needs to be defined and rewarded by setting goals.